You are here

 Advertising COVID-19 vaccines to the Australian public

 The advertising of prescription medicines (including vaccines) to consumers is generally prohibited in Australia.
-However, the use of specific promotional materials to advertise COVID-19 vaccines has been authorised to support the roll-out of the vaccines across Australia.
+However, some exceptions (such as the use of authorised materials) are in place to support the roll-out of COVID-19 vaccines across Australia.

 As part of the Australian Government Department of Health, the Therapeutic Goods Administration (TGA) regulates the advertising of therapeutic goods in Australia.
-This fact sheet explains how vaccine providers and other parties may lawfully advertise the COVID-19 vaccine without risking penalties for breaching the prohibition on advertising prescription medicines.
+This fact sheet explains how vaccine providers and other parties can lawfully provide information about and promote COVID-19 vaccines without risking a breach of the prohibition on advertising prescription medicines.

 - use Australian Government produced materials to promote COVID-19 vaccines